tanishkpandey/Clipster/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Support
-If you have any questions or issues, feel free to open an issue on the [GitHub repository](YOUR_REPOSITORY_URL).
+If you have any questions or issues, feel free to open an issue on the GitHub repository or reach out via email at YOUR_EMAIL_ADDRESS.